Tony Huge

 Understanding the FDA’s Latest SARMs Enforcement

-The FDA’s renewed focus on SARMs enforcement reflects the agency’s ongoing concern about these compounds being sold as dietary supplements despite lacking proper approval.
-Tony Huge has previously documented his experiences with various SARMs compounds, emphasizing the importance of understanding both their potential benefits and regulatory status.
+The FDA’s renewed focus on SARMs enforcement reflects the agency’s ongoing concern about these compounds being sold as dietary supplements despite lacking proper approval. tony huge has previously documented his experiences with various SARMs compounds, emphasizing the importance of understanding both their potential benefits and regulatory status.

 The recent prosecutions mark a significant escalation from the warning letters that have been the FDA’s primary enforcement tool in recent years.
 Companies found selling SARMs as dietary supplements now face potential criminal charges, hefty fines, and permanent injunctions against future sales.